ZJZAC/awesome-deep-model-IP-protection/README.md

 2. [Membership Leakage in Label-Only Exposures](https://arxiv.org/pdf/2007.15528.pdf): we propose decision-based membership inference attacks and demonstrate that label-only exposures are also vulnerable to membership leakage | [BibTex](): li2020membership | Li et al, *CCS* 2021

 3. [GAN-Leaks: A Taxonomy of Membership Inference Attacks against Generative Models](https://arxiv.org/pdf/1909.03935v3.pdf):  we present the first taxonomy of membership inference attacks, encompassing not only existing attacks but also our novel ones | [BibTex](): chen2020gan | Chen et al, *CCS* 2020

+4. [MLCapsule: Guarded Offline Deployment of Machine Learning as a Service](https://arxiv.org/pdf/1808.00590.pdf):  if the user’s input is sensitive, sending it to the server is undesirable and sometimes even legally not possible.
+Equally, the service provider does not want to share the model by sending it to the client for protecting its intellectual property and pay-per-query business model; Beyond protecting against direct model access, we couple the  <font color=red> secure offline deployment </font> with defenses against advanced attacks on machine learning models such as model stealing, reverse engineering, and membership inference. | [BibTex](): hanzlik2018mlcapsule | *In Proceedings of ACM Conference (Conference’17).
+ACM* 2019